-Likelihood Impact Score Rank Description Mitigation Risk Owner Dates/ Deadlines Risł s Related to Outcomes/Out puts of Prog rammes · 19 Non achievement of Outcomes/Outputs of the Capital Programme 3 4 12 Med Given the impact of lockdown on the economy, there is now a risk that not all of the outcomes and outputs that were stated in the business cases for both GPF and LGF projects will be achieved.
+Ref Risk Title and overview Likelihood Impact Score Rank Description Mitigation Risk Owner Dates/ Deadlines Ris ks Related to Outcomes/Out puts of Prog grammes Jeaumes 19 Non achievement of Outcomes/Outputs of the Capital Programme 3 4 12 Med projects will be achieved.
 However the economy is recovering more strongly than originally thought.
 This recovery is not standard across all sectors so some projects may have more exposure than others but this will be managed within the normal risk management of the programme.
-This risk has been slightly elevated due to the lack of robust reporting on delivery of outcomes and outputs meaning that non-delivery may be occurring with no visibility The capital programme continues to be closely monitored and the team work closely with delivery partners.
+This risk has been slightly elevated due to the lack of robust reporting on delivery of outcomes and outputs meaning that non-delivery may The capital programme continues to be closely monitored and the team work closely with delivery partners.
 The team is also providing regular updates to HMG.
 All known changes to GBF outcomes and outputs have been approved by CLGU.
 An exercise to rebase the outcomes of the programme will be undertaken this financial year.
 Further work on the robustness of monitoring and evaluation data is required during 2022/23.
-Quality of information provided from delivery organisations will need to improve H Dyer Ongoing 29 Uncertainty in application of LGF grant awarded to Hadlow College 5 4 20 High £11m of LGF funding across 4 projects has been awarded to Hadlow College which entered into Education Administration in 2019.
+Quality of information provided from delivery organisations will need to improve H Dyer Ongoing 29 Uncertainty in application of LGF grant awarded to Hadlow College 5 4 20 High entered into Education Administration in 2019.
 It is currently unclear whether the outputs and outcomes related to this funding will be delivered.
 Whilst the educational activities have resumed at the college, the grant agreements have not transferred to the new providers and therefore SELEP may be unable to recoup any monies that were not applied in line with the agreement.
 The Secretariat and the Accountable Body have responded to queries from the Education Administrators, BDO.
 There is a potential risk that monies weren't utilised in line with the grant agreement in place between the Accountable Body, on behalf of SELEP, and the college.
-If grant monies weren't correctly utilised, the outputs and outcomes in the business case will not be delivered or not delivered in full.
-The Secretariat and the Accountable Body are in contact with BDO but the administration process is lengthy.
+If grant monies weren't correctly utilised the outputs and outcomes in the business case will not be The Secretariat and the Accountable Body are in contact with BDO but the administration process is lengthy.
 Creditors have been raised with the administrators by the Accountable Body with respect to the investments made.
 We have made the MHCLG (LGF awarding body) aware of the position and responded to their queries in this respect.
 Consideration has been given, and an update provided to the Board, as to what protections can be put into place to prevent this situation occurring in future, recognising that any action needs to be proportionate and balance the risk against the resource impact.
-CEO Ongoing 40 Getting Building Fund Risk - programme delivery 4 3 12 Med The original GBF programme required all funding to be spent by 31 March 2022 and all projects to be substantially delivered.
-Whilst a process has been agreed to allow projects come forward for limited extensions to project spend and delivery periods there are still tight deadlines to work to and there is a reputational risk should SELEP not be able to deliver the full programme.
+CEO Ongoing 40 Getting Building Fund Risk - programme delivery 4 3 12 Med projects come forward for limited extensions to project spend and delivery periods there are still tight deadlines to work to and there is a reputational risk should SELEP not be able to deliver the full programme.
 The likelihood of this risk occurring is increased by the delay to HMG providing the grant determination and the introduction of a time consuming change control process.
-However, HMG scrutiny of progress has decreased in recent months as their focus has shifted to new funding streams, not managed by LEPs Programme slippage is being managed by both Accountability and Strategic Board.
+However, HMG scrutiny of Programme slippage is being managed by both Accountability and Strategic Board.
 An agreed process has been introduced to manage delays to GBF projects, similar to that used by LGF.
 The Programme is being actively managed with funding being reallocated to other projects.
 Extensions to some projects has made H Dyer 30/09/2022